MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/app-caching-for-your-tab-app.md

 ## Enable app caching

-Before you enable app caching for your tab app, you must [enable your Tab app for Teams meeting](build-tabs-for-meeting.md).
+Before you enable app caching for your app, you must [enable your app for Teams meeting](build-tabs-for-meeting.md).

-To enable app caching for your app to be cached in the meeting side panel, follow the steps:
+To enable app caching for your app, follow the steps:

-1. Pass `contentUrl` and `entityId` in the `configure.jsx` (or the equivalent file in your app) into the load handler to route to the correct page within your app, and invoke `notifySuccess` or `notifyFailure` to notify Teams client when the app initialization flow is complete.
+1. In the `configure.jsx` file (or the equivalent file in your app), pass `contentUrl` and `entityId` into the load handler to route to the correct page within your app.
+It also invokes `notifySuccess` or `notifyFailure` to notify Teams client when the app initialization flow is complete.

    * [contentUrl](../tabs/how-to/create-tab-pages/configuration-page.md#modify-or-remove-a-tab): Add content page URL.
    * [entityId](../tabs/how-to/create-tab-pages/configuration-page.md#modify-or-remove-a-tab): Add a unique identifier.